If you are looking for tips on how to stop worrying, you have come to the right place! Read on for practical tips on how to worry less, and live more.

-There was a point in my life I really didn’t know how to stop worrying.
+There was a point in my life I really didn’t know how to not worry.

 We recently had the owner of the home we are renting tell us he’s selling it.
 I spent endless nights contemplating what we would do, how we would survive.
 I burrowed my brain down the television hole trying to escape the worry.
 Even the most absurd programming wasn’t cutting it.
 I worried endlessly about it.